jpawlyn/ussd-menu-star/README.md

 # USSD menu star

-This app enables static USSD menus to be created in [Avo admin](https://avohq.io/) and for these menus to be served via a callback API.
+This app enables USSD menus to be created in [Avo admin](https://avohq.io/) and for these menus to be served via a callback API.
 The callback API is designed to work with [Africa's Talking](https://africastalking.com/ussd) [USSD callback API](https://developers.africastalking.com/docs/ussd/handle_sessions) but should be easily updatable to work with other providers.

-Handling user registration, dynamic USSD menus and custom menus are outstanding features waiting to be built.
+Input can be requested from your USSD users and persisted as JSON and this data can then be downloaded as a CSV file.

 ## Local development